ktschroeder/Cloudless/README.md

 TODO

 Up next:
-- see if we can easily restore Window's inherent corner and top snapping functionality (was lost in recent fix to replace DragMove)

 - implement ratio-preserving resizing when click-dragging corner, described more below.
 Pinning at side, and at center, are not very applicable to image viewing on desktop, so never mind those.

 Probably should/will: